streamlink/streamlink/docs/cli/plugins/twitch.rst

 Access to higher quality streams, if available, requires the :option:`--twitch-supported-codecs=h264,h265,av1` plugin argument.

+Depending on the stream, an additional requirement may be the `authentication with a Twitch account <Authentication_>`_.
+Please also be aware that switching to a different player type other than the default "web" player (e.g. "frontpage") via :option:`--twitch-access-token-param=playerType=...` may prevent access to higher quality streams.

 With the introduction of Twitch's "enhanced broadcasting" system, channels are allowed to stream in higher qualities than before by using more modern video codecs.
 Since playback capabilities are not guaranteed on every system, clients need to explicitly announce which video codecs are supported.